-Over 650 companies have graduated from TSXV to TSX.
+Over 500 companies have graduated from TSXV to TSX in an efficient and economical manner.
 If your company meets the listing requirements of TSX, consider these benefits:

 - TSX listing application fee will be waived for eligible TSXV issuers.
-Original Listing Fees still apply, but transactional fees paid to TSXV within 90 days of listing on TSX will be credited against the original listing fee, up to a maximum of 25% of the original listing fee payable. - Certain issuer information on file with TSXV can be accessed by TSX, reducing the number of documents required to be submitted. - Sponsorship requirements may be waived for qualified TSXV issuers. - Potential to be included in TSX indexes. - TSX offers a broader institutional investor base with access to potential new shareholders. - Listing on TSX offers the potential to expand financing opportunities. - Access to TSX Market Maker program.
+Original Listing Fees still apply, but transactional fees paid to TSXV within 90 days of listing on TSX will be credited against the original listing fee, up to a maximum of 25% of the original listing fee payable. - Certain issuer information on file with TSXV can be accessed by TSX, reducing the number of documents required to be submitted. - Sponsorship requirements may be waived for qualified TSXV issuers. - TSX-listed issuers gain access to a full suite of issuer products and services. - TSX offers a broader institutional investor base with access to potential new shareholders. - Listing on TSX offers the potential to expand financing opportunities.